 - Entering Canada: Passport (with visa, if required)

 - Entering the United States: Form I-551, Permanent Resident Card (older versions of this are called Resident Alien Cards, which, if not expired, may also be used).
-A foreign passport may also be presented, but Form I-551 is required.
+A foreign passport may also be presented; however, Form I-551 is still required.

 Citizens of other countries who are permanent residents of Canada